International Volunteer Work with Children in Sri Lanka

 Conditions at our placements are often basic and local staff are sometimes overworked, so the support of volunteers is always greatly appreciated.
-The majority of our volunteers work at kindergartens and community centres, however there are also opportunities to work at orphanages and at centres for children with learning disabilities.
+The majority of our volunteers work at kindergartens and community centres, however there are also opportunities to work at centres for children with learning disabilities.
 Please let us know if you have any specific preferences when you apply.

 You can read more detailed information about the aims of the project in our Sri Lanka Care Management Plan.